 North Carolina Whistleblower Laws

 Whistleblower actions are not protected in North Carolina State.
 Reporting negligence on behalf of oneself or another employee through internal or external complaints may result in termination.
 Recently legislated rules protecting employees that report fraud or illegal conduct in the workplace deviate from the tradition of whistleblower prohibitions in the state.
 North Carolina whistleblower laws apply to employees of both public and private employers, and specifically, focus on protections for those whistleblowers alleging a company has defrauded the government.

 Unlike most states, which provide universal rights to protection against retaliation where employees undertaking whistleblower actions are concerned, North Carolina does not consider termination or demotion a violation.
 Those reporting dangerous, unethical, or otherwise unconscionable acts by an employer are not protected.
 Federal whistleblower legislation was designed to protect employees who otherwise might not step forward with important information.

 While North Carolina has incorporated some of this legislation, whistleblower laws are considerably limited compared to other states.
 An employee who believes their company has defrauded the government is, however, protected by North Carolina and federal law; prohibiting an employer from retaliating against the employee for filing a lawsuit under the False Claims Act.

 An Overview of Right to Work Laws

-North Carolina protects employee rights to ‘Right-to-Work’ protections, and does not condone forced collective bargaining agreements.
-North Carolina’s legislative rules to ‘Right-to-Work’ coincide with federal labor laws prohibiting "forced union membership” in adherence with Equal Employment Opportunity Commission (EEOC) and Department of Labor (DOL) guidelines.
+North Carolina protects employee rights to ‘Right-to-Work’ protections and does not condone forced collective bargaining agreements.
+North Carolina’s legislative rules to ‘Right-to-Work’ coincide with federal labor laws prohibiting "forced union membership” in adherence to the Equal Employment Opportunity Commission (EEOC) and Department of Labor (DOL) guidelines.